jakedex/notes/hci.md

 ### 3/27/16 week
 * Important distinction between Generator and NaoGaze Perlin implementations - Generator is calling the Noise function with a single, increasing, value.
 While the NaoGaze is passing the previous X,Y,Z positions to generate noise values.

+### 4/24/16 week
+* Well, it's not smooth smooth on physical... needs work
+    * will have to disable ALautonomousLife - Simply double tap chest btn
+    * rate at which messages come in varies.. need some way to stablize this... a timer really would help.

 ## Todo
 * create filter
 * create node